AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/persisted-queries-troubleshoot.md

 ## Changes to the Content Fragment model {#changes-to-content-fragment-model}

-A GraphQL persisted query can fail when it is based on GraphQL types that are obsolete, often due a change in the underlying Content Fragment models.
+A GraphQL persisted query can fail when it is based on GraphQL types that are obsolete, often due to a change in the underlying Content Fragment models.

 Such errors can happen for a variety of reasons.
 For example, when the author of a Content Fragment Model (the list is not exhaustive):